sachin-pikle/aura-tutorials/aura-js-creditscore/deploy_microservice.md

     ![Add deploy-to-CE pipeline to Workflow](images/ms-w-workflow-add-deploy-to-CE.png)

     1.3.
-Your pipeline should look like this:
+Your workflow should look like this:

     ![All Workflows](images/ms-w-workflows.png)

 3. Deploy the app using wercker CI/CD

     3.1.
-In your forked repo, open `aura-js-creditscore/routes/creditscore.js`
+In your forked repo, open `aura-js-creditscore-v1/routes/creditscore.js`

     3.2.
 Look for the following line and make the requested changes